score-spec/docs/content/en/docs/Tutorials/paws-humanitec.md

 Resources referenced in `Score.yaml` should be pre-configured in Humanitec by DevOps (for each resource type).
 They are picked by the system at a deployment time in accordance with the Matching Criteria (also configured by DevOps).

 <aside>
-🚧 **TBD:** When creating a new workload deployment draft `Score -humanitec` does not add the external (shared) resource to the workload automatically.
+🚧 **TBD:** When creating a new workload deployment draft `score-humanitec` does not add the external (shared) resource to the workload automatically.
 Thus a manual intervention is needed to complete the deployment draft for brand-new workloads.

 </aside>